Probabilistic Predictions of Option Prices with Modular Approximate Bayesian Inference

-Most importantly, approximating the posterior using Algorithm \ref{alg:abCut} also yields substantial computational benefits.
-When performing posterior updates, we only require the summary statistics from the data, and leverage the Gaussian mixture model structure to draw from the required Gaussian conditionals.
-This means that when we are further required to update the posterior approximation to produce forecasts, we only require standard Gaussian simulations, as in Step 3. of Algorithm \ref{alg:abCut}, with the data sample summary updated with the most up-to-date data observations.
-That is, the relationship between the model parameters and the summary statistics is learned once via the reference table directly, and then only needs to be applied to the updated summaries, and any new information that arrives in the summaries is handled via the Gaussian conditioning used to produce the posterior.\footnote{ In all subsequent numerical calculations of the approximate cut posteriors, we employ the expectation-maximization (EM) algorithm built into the MATLAB software to fit the Gaussian mixture model.
-We fit the Gaussian mixture using a range of plausible number of mixture components $m=2,...,30$, and select the optimal $m^{\ast }$ that minimizes the BIC.} This feature enables an extremely fast update of the posterior distribution to occur and, hence, fast updates of any required predictive distributions to be produced for real time forecasting.
+Most importantly, approximating the posterior using Algorithm \ref{alg:abCut} yields substantial computational benefits.
+The relationship between the model parameters and the summary statistics is learned \textit{only once} via the reference table, and any new information that arrives in the summaries is handled via the Gaussian conditioning used to produce the posterior.
+This means that when we update the posterior approximation to produce real-time forecasts, we only require standard Gaussian simulations, as in Step 3. of Algorithm \ref{alg:abCut}, with the summaries updated with the most up-to-date data.
+This feature enables an extremely fast update of the posterior distribution and, hence, fast updates of any required predictive distributions to be produced for real-time forecasting.